 What kind of yoga is best before bed?

-How long should I spend practicing yoga before I sleep?
+For how long should I practice yoga before I sleep?

 How often do I need to practice yoga before bed?